PyWiFeS/pipeline/README.md

     ```

 ## Running the Pipeline
-1. Put all raw data and calibration files in the same directory: `/Users/.../my_directory/my_raw_data`
+1. Put all raw data and calibration files in a dedicated directory, e.g. `/Users/.../working_directory/my_raw_data`
 2. Run the main reduction routine, giving the raw data directory path as an input parameter.
 The pipeline will run both arms automatically and choose the observing mode by checking the headers.
     ```sh
    pywifes-reduce my_raw_data